Boosted Top Tagging through Flavour-violating interactions at the LHC: Acknowledgments

 The work of AC is funded by the Department of Science and Technology, Government of India, under Grant No. IFA18-PH 224 (INSPIRE Faculty Award).
-SD acknowledges the SERB Core Grant (CRG/2018/004889) for the financial support.
+SD acknowledges the SERB Core Grant (CRG/2018/004889) for financial support.
+The authors also acknowledge fruitful discussions with Rameswar Sahu and Kirtiman Ghosh from IOP, Bhubaneswar.